 All frames come standard with our Clarity+ Perspex.
 It's cut from a high quality acrylic sheet that's both crystal clear, but also safe and filters out over 99% of UV light.
 Cleaning acrylic is simple, as our step-by-step guide below shows.

 Typically, most picture frames are bought with an acrylic (plastic) glazing rather than glass.
 Glass can be fitted upon request and requires a different method of cleaning.
 Read how to clean a glass fitted picture frame instead.

 Before You Start

-Whilst our Clarity+ glazing is cut from the highest quality plastic, it's still susceptible to minor surface scratches which can impact its clarity and the look of the artwork.
-As such, you can't use the same cleaning products and solutions as you would on regular glass.
+Whilst our Clarity+ glazing is cut from the highest quality plastic, it's still susceptible to minor surface scratches, which can impact its clarity and the look of the artwork.
+You can't use the same cleaning products and solutions as you would on regular glass.
 For tips on choosing the right glazing for you, click here.

-Please also note that this guide refers to our own high quality acrylic glazing and not Styrene which is often found in cheaper frames.
+Please also note that this guide refers to our high-quality acrylic glazing, not Styrene, which is often found in cheaper frames.
 Styrene is a very soft plastic that will scratch easily.
-Our own acrylic is much more robust.
+Our acrylic is much more robust.

 Cleaning your acrylic should take no longer than 1 minute.

-- Your acrylic - most of the time you'll just need to clean the front of your acrylic as dust gathers.
-If however, you need to clean both sides, you'll need to remove it from your frame.
+- Your acrylic - most of the time, you'll need to clean the front of your acrylic as dust gathers.
+If, however, you need to clean both sides, you'll need to remove it from your frame.